Chymyst/chymyst-core/docs/chymyst07.md

 In our case, the critical section is delimited by two function calls `beginCritical()` and `endCritical()` are separate function calls that can be made at any two points in the code -- including `if` expressions or inside closures -- which is impossible with `synchronized` blocks.
 Also, the `Object.synchronized` construction identifies the synchronized blocks by an `Object` reference: different objects will be responsible for synchronizing different blocks of reentrant code.
 What we would like to allow is _any_ code anywhere to contain any number of critical sections identified by the same `beginCritical()` call.
-We need to be able to create new, unique `beginCritical()` calls as necessary.

 How can we implement this functionality using the chemical machine?
 Since the only way to communicate between reactions is to emit molecules, `beginCritical()` and `endCritical()` must be molecules.